GrantStreetGroup/Types-Numbers/README.md

 ### Char\[\`b\]

 A single character that fits within `` `b `` bits.
 Unicode is supported, but it must be decoded first.

+## Types::Common::Numeric analogues

+The [Types::Common::Numeric](https://metacpan.org/pod/Types%3A%3ACommon%3A%3ANumeric) module has a lot of useful types, but none of them are compatible with blessed numbers.
+This module re-implements them to be grandchildren of ["NumLike"](#numlike) and ["IntLike"](#intlike), which allows blessed numbers.

+Furthermore, the ["NumRange"](#numrange) and ["IntRange"](#intrange) checks are already implemented and described above.

+### PositiveNum

+Accepts non-zero numbers in the positive range.

+### PositiveOrZeroNum

+Accepts numbers in the positive range, or zero.

+### PositiveInt

+Accepts non-zero integers in the positive range.

+### PositiveOrZeroInt

+Accepts integers in the positive range, or zero.

+### NegativeNum

+Accepts non-zero numbers in the negative range.

+### NegativeOrZeroNum

+Accepts numbers in the negative range, or zero.

+### NegativeInt

+Accepts non-zero integers in the negative range.

+### NegativeOrZeroInt

+Accepts integers in the negative range, or zero.

+### SingleDigit

+Accepts integers between -9 and 9.

 # AUTHOR